 You cannot prevent colic, but if you think the distress is related to feeding, you may lessen the frequency of episodes by trying the following:

-- Hold your baby upright when feeding to prevent them swallowing air; burp often, and especially after a feed.
+- Hold your baby upright when feeding to prevent them swallowing air; wind them often, and especially after a feed.

 - Feed smaller amounts more frequently.

 - If breast-feeding avoid too much caffeine in your diet.

 - Try to soothe your baby with motion such as vibration (for example by taking a trip out in the car) or with white noise, for example by placing your baby in a seat near a washing machine or vacuum cleaner.